-The PP [12] specifies the following IC as a TOE: an IC chip which does not need the BAC function nor the BAC disable function while having the PACE function.
-On the other hand, the PP [13] specifies that an IC chip requiring the BAC function and the BAC disable function as a TOE.
+The PP [12] specifies the following IC as a TOE: an IC chip which needs the BAC function and the BAC disable function.
+On the other hand, the PP [13] specifies that an IC chip requiring to have these functions as a TOE.